spilliams/steno/journal.md

+- 2020-11-24 Made a cheat-sheet for the single-stroke commands dictionary tonight.
+Did my first cut, paste and undo!
+The shapes are a little goofy but I think they'll suffice for my needs.
+Might even allow me to free up some keys on the firmware layer (no need for arrows, letters, or functions).
+    I did order an Ergodox.
+The clutter argument was very compelling.
+It'll take 4 weeks to get here, so in the meantime I'll keep practicing on Georgi.
+    I'm excited to put together a firmware for Ergodox that does everything I need--and with LED control!
 - 2020-11-23 A few things I noticed in practice tonight
     - tapping the OSL key doesn't let me alt-tab with impunity, but holding it does.